binerogroup/documentation/_sources/networking/load-balancer/recommendations.rst.txt

 - Pools

-  - If your application relies on persistence (via for instance sessions that are local to the member), you are able to configure this on the pool.
-We do however recommend using some shared storage (for instance by using NFS) or to use a database for sessions.
-This ensures you wont disrupt your users during situations where it would be impossible to honour persistence (for instance during maintenance).
+  - If your application relies on persistence (via for example sessions that are local to the member), you are able to configure this on the pool.
+We do however recommend using some shared storage (for example by using NFS) or to use a database for sessions.
+This ensures you wont disrupt your users during situations where it would be impossible to honour persistence (for example during maintenance).

   - From a performance perspective, assuming you don't use local caching on the members, using the round robin algorithm and not using persistence will likely be the best option.